CemGurhan/Blockchain-Distributed-Decentralized-Validator/README.md

 You must also populate your validator with test data.
 If running with mnist data sets, test data must be stored in `backend/tx-validator/src/models/MNIST28X28` or `backend/tx-validator/src/models/MNIST20X20` (depending on your data) as `data.csv`.

-To run, execute the following script (if you are on a linux machine, remember to use `bash` as opposed to `sh` when running the script commands seen in this document):
+If you are on a linux machine, remember to use `bash` as opposed to `sh` when running the script commands seen in this document.

+## **Run**

+To run, execute the following script:

 ```
 sh test_scripts/configure_node.sh